 Pre-Student Teaching Evaluations

-- Ongoing evaluation, takes place every two to three weeks through electronic Survey Forms to the Cooperating Teacher to monitor candidate progress.
-These evaluations represent the daily and weekly formative assessment of a Pre-Student Teacher’s growth toward the fulfillment of professional goals and objectives.
+Ongoing evaluation, takes place frequently during the experience through electronic Survey Forms to the Cooperating Teacher to monitor candidate progress.
+These evaluations represent the daily and weekly formative assessment of a Teacher Candidate in Pre-Student Teaching’s growth toward the fulfillment of professional goals and objectives.

 Student Teaching Evaluations

-- Evaluation of the Student Teacher should be a continuous and cooperative process.
-If the evaluations are done continuously, cooperatively and constructively, the Student Teacher will have greater insight into his/her strengths and weaknesses as a teacher.
-Below are some suggestions to consider.
+- That nature of Student Teaching lends itself to varied degrees of evaluation.
+Standardized evaluations collected during Student Teaching include a Mid-Progress and Final Evaluation in Taskstream™.
+Other evaluations of the Student Teacher are more continuous and cooperative in nature.
+If the evaluations are done constantly, cooperatively and constructively, the Teacher Candidate will have greater insight into his/her strengths and weaknesses as a teacher.
+Below are some suggestions to CONSIDER.

-- Identify the difference between the use of evaluation procedures for the developmental growth of the Student Teacher and the type of information which a prospective employer might wish to know about the student as a teacher.
+- Identify the difference between the use of evaluation procedures for the developmental growth of the Teacher Candidate and the type of information which a prospective employer might wish to know about the student as a teacher.
 Written evaluations serve at least two purposes.
 On one hand, the evaluations are used for purposes of self-development.
 On the other hand, they are administrative devices for employment records.
-The written evaluations represent a comprehensive picture, not only of the Student Teacher’s strengths and areas for improvement, but of his/her professional desires and potential as well.
-Two formal electronic evaluations of the Student Teacher are required by CMU.
-One is done at four weeks (Progress Evaluation) and one will be done at the end of the semester (Final Evaluation).
+The written evaluations represent a comprehensive picture, not only of the Teacher Candidate’s strengths and areas for improvement, but of his/her professional desires and potential as well.

 Grading the Student Teacher